friendly-traceback/docs/source/syntax_tracebacks_it.rst

     nella posizione indicata.

        1| a = {1:2, 3}
                     ^

     It looks like the error occurred as you were writing a Python dict.
-    Perhaps wrote a dict key without writing the corresponding value.
+    Perhaps you wrote a dict key without writing the corresponding value.

 (105) Value missing in dict - 2